ericrkuo/Library-System-Application-Simulator/README.md

 # Library-System-Application-Simulator

-This application is a windows OS program that allows users to simulate a library application.
+This application is a Windows OS program that allows users to simulate a library application.

 ## Motivation
 I've always loved reading books and watching movies, thus I wanted to simulate a user experience for borrowing media items as best as I could.
 This was also my first project in Java and OOP.